jon-gomezz/remote-water-pumping-monitoring/docs/en/architecture.md

 This communication layer was chosen because it provides:

-* long-range coverage
+* Long-range coverage
-* low energy and low operating cost characteristics
+* Low energy and low operating cost characteristics
-* suitability for geographically distributed infrastructure
+* Suitability for geographically distributed infrastructure
-* an architecture that can grow to support additional stations
+* An architecture that can grow to support additional stations

 The project was not structured as a simple point-to-point LoRa link.
 Instead, it adopted a **LoRaWAN architecture with an independent network server**, which is more appropriate for centralized supervision and future expansion.